10 Eryx Sand Boa Species

 Source: public domain

 A 70cm species found exclusively in India.
-Whitaker’s sand boa (Eryx whitakeri) has a much narrower range than the rough-scaled sand boa, as it only inhabits the western Ghats mountain range of India’s southeast.
-As this range covers nearly 1000 miles from north to south, they still have a large territory.
+Whitaker’s sand boa (Eryx whitakeri) has a narrower range than the rough-scaled sand boa, as it only inhabits the Western Ghats mountain range of India’s southeast.
+However, since this range covers nearly 1000 miles from north to south, they still have a large territory.

-Whitaker’s sand boas overlap with such western Ghats creatures as king cobras and Malabar pitvipers.
-Sometimes they fall victim to other snakes, such as the neurotoxic Indian krait.
-They share the liking for burrowing of other Eryx sand boas, although they rarely appear in actual sandy areas.
-Of the 12, this is the least likely to appear in deserts, as the western Ghats is a relatively moist mountain range.
-Rocky, hilly slopes, disused agricultural land and even university campuses are places you may find Whitaker’s sand boa.
+Whitaker’s sand boas overlap with such Western Ghats creatures as king cobras and Malabar pitvipers.
+Sometimes, they fall victim to other snakes, such as the neurotoxic Indian krait.
+They share the liking of burrowing of other Eryx sand boas, although they rarely appear in actual sandy areas.

-Eryx whitakeri is considered to be much more docile than the rough-scaled sand boa.
-They virtually always default to escape, and if encountered in the open, they’re very slow and sluggish.
-That said, they can enter an aggressive mode, and if so, their strike speed accelerates to ferocious levels you’d have never previously believed possible.
-When timid, they often make ball of coils in which they hide their head.
+Within India, Eryx whitakeri is considered to be much more docile than the rough-scaled sand boa.
+This species virtually always defaults to escape, and if encountered in the open, they tend to be slow and sluggish.
+That said, Whitaker’s sand boas can still enter an aggressive mode, where their strike speed accelerates to ferocious levels you’d have never previously believed possible.
+When timid, they create ball of coils in which they hide their head (and therefore brain).

 7 Red sand boa